moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 Teaching and learning constitutes approximately 60% to 70% of my job.
-This year I taught five courses, all of which were new course preparations: `EME 150A`_ (Mechanical Design) in the Fall and two sections each of `EME 185A/B`_ (Mechanical Systems Design Project) in the winter and spring quarters [you've capped Fall, so either capp both winter/spring or lower all].
+This year I taught five courses, all of which were new course preparations: `EME 150A`_ (Mechanical Design) in the fall and two sections each of `EME 185A/B`_ (Mechanical Systems Design Project) in the winter and spring quarters.
 Between the course evaluations and extra feedback I collected throughout my classes, I had, on average, favorable reviews.
 This year I focused primarily on developing and enhancing these courses as part of my classroom innovations long-term goal.

 .. _EME 150A: http://moorepants.github.io/eme150a/
 .. _EME 185A/B: http://moorepants.github.io/eme185/